About the IDA-NNEA

 Susan Hourihan is currently the President of the International Dyslexia Association-Northern New England Alliance.
 She is also an Instructor of Practitioners at the Seacoast Children’s Dyslexia Center in Rochester, NH.
 She began her Initial Level Orton-Gillingham training in 2006, graduating in 2007.
 Over the next two years, she continued with the Advanced Level Orton-Gillingham training, while tutoring students both at the Children’s Dyslexia Centers and privately.
 She became a supervisor and trainer at the Initial Level.
 She has been the lead trainer in the Center’s school-based Orton-Gillingham collaboration which trains and certifies area teachers.
 She graduated from Illinois State University with a degree in Therapeutic Recreation.
 Susan lives in Southern Maine with her husband and has three adult children living in Maine.
 Susan likes socializing with friends and family, swimming, doing puzzles, watching murder mysteries, playing with her dog, Lily, and reading in her free time.

-Jennifer Cyr, Secretary
+Jennifer Cyr, Member-at-Large

 Jennifer Cyr works as the English Language Arts lead teacher for the Rochester School District.
 She is a school reading specialist at the School Street School and has worked in the reading field for 20 years.
 She is a teacher trainer for Dibels Next, LIPS, LETRS, and other scientifically-based programs.
 Jen attended school at the University of Maine, then Lesley University, and is currently updating her skills set at the University of New England in Biddeford, Maine.
 She has completed level 1 Orton-Gillingham training through the Dyslexia Center in Rochester.
 Jen has special interests in promoting scientifically- based training in teacher preparation programs, as well as in providing equity in public education for disadvantaged students.

-Brittany Lovejoy, M.Ed, Member at Large
+\Brittany Lovejoy, M.Ed, Member at Large

 Committees ~ Government Affairs, Membership, Nominating